abu333294/Steam-And-Itch-Command-Line-Tools-Guide/README.md

 # How To Upload To Steam And Itch Using Command Line Tools

-Go to the exports/ folder for your game
+Go to the exports/ folder for your game (or make one if you don't have it)

-Create folder "export_tools"

-Folder structure looks like this now:
+Make the following folder structure:
 ```
 	exports/
 		export_tools/